 Chinese Name: 楚雄彝族自治州 (chǔ xióng yí zú zì zhì zhōu)

-Administrative Division: nine counties (Changbai, Muding, Nanhua, Yao'an, Dayao, Yongren, Yuanmou, Wuding, Lufeng); one county-level city (Chuxiong)
+Administrative Division: 9 counties (Changbai, Muding, Nanhua, Yao'an, Dayao, Yongren, Yuanmou, Wuding, Lufeng); 1 county-level city (Chuxiong)

 Attractions - Things to Do